-Can you believe it’s time to investigate our final case?
-In this closing installment, we’ll focus on the top myths surrounding Service Request Management—a process that if done well can make IT’s job easier while delighting end users.
+Can you believe it’s time to investigate our final ITIL case?
+In this closing installment, we’ll focus on the top myths surrounding ITIL Service Request Management—a process that if done well can make IT’s job easier while delighting end users.
 Vawns Murphy, ITIL/ITSM expert and Principle Analyst and Research Director at ITSM.Tools, will again be our guide to shining the light on commonly held ITIL falsehoods.
-Read on for Service Request Management truths and best practices that every IT organization should know and follow.
+Read on for ITIL Service Request Management truths and best practices that every IT organization should know and follow.

 Short answer: Incidents and Service Requests are two completely different types of records.
 Incidents are break/fix with the key being speed and efficiency.
 In contrast, Service Requests are enhancements, “how do I’s,” or added extras.